Berenice02/ProbabilisticRobotics/project.md

 Only 887 landmarks were observed out of 1000.
 Moreover, out of those 887, only 838 were observed at least twice.

-TODO: QUI SCRIVO CHE HO PROVATO CON LA WEIGHTED PER GIOCARE E METTO LE COMPARAZIONI/STATISTICHE DELLE VARIE FUNZIONI WRT LA GROUND TRUTH
-TODO: POI GLI DICO CHE NEL DATASET CI SONO 6 PUNTI FALLATI PERCHE' HANNO LA Z TROPPO GRANDE 19631 measurements in total

 It is interesting to note that, among the 19631 measurements in total in the dataset, there are 6 for which the landmark it is not visible in the camera, while measurements are present anyway.
-In particular, all those landmarks are farther than the maximum camera depth.
+In particular, all those landmarks are slightly farther than the maximum camera depth.

 # Least Squares

 Once we had an initial estimate of 3D landmarks and odometry SE(2) poses, Bundle Adjustment was performed.
+I choose to perform 5 loops of optimizations, using two different constraints, as explained [later](#pose-landmark-constraint).

 ## State